NixOS/nix/doc/manual/source/release-notes/rl-2.0.md

         NAR format.
 This replaces `nix-store --dump`.

       - `nix
-                                                                        show-derivation` displays a derivation in JSON format.
+                                                                        show-derivation` displays a store derivation in JSON format.
         This is an alternative to `pp-aterm`.

       - `nix